diogogithub/gnu-social/DOCUMENTATION/DEVELOPERS/CONTRIBUTING/merge_request_checklist.md

 Submission Checklist
 ================================================================================
-This document serves as a handy checklist for submitted merges and patches to the postActiv project.
+This document serves as a handy checklist for submitted merges and patches to the GNU social project.
 Following it isn't a gaurantee a patch will be accepted, but it will help you avoid common problems.

 1. Ensure all code control paths in all functions return a value.